nazmul34/StackEdit/new/CodeChef - SEAGM.md

  1. 1st I find all the number removing each digit.
  2. Then we mod those number by M suppose store in ara[].
- 3. Then I build a graph if it is possible to go from x to y (y=x+ara[i] )
+ 3. Then I build a graph if it is possible to go from x to y (y=x+ara[i] )%M .
+Here x,y<M .
+ 4. In the reverse graph if it is possible  to move from 0 to a node then cou

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxNDcyMDU5NjIsLTU2MTMwMTMwN119
+eyJoaXN0b3J5IjpbMjAxODEwNzc0OSwtNTYxMzAxMzA3XX0=
 -->